SAFEHR-data/FlowEHR/README.md

 CI deployment workflows are run in [Github environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
 These should be created in a private repository created from this template repository.

+This step will create an AAP Application and Service Principal in the specified tenancy, and grant that service principal permissions in Azure and AAD needed for deployment.
+These are detailed below.

+> _NOTE_: The user following the steps below will need to be an `Owner` of the target Azure Subscription as well as a `Global Administrator` in AAD.

+1. Open this repo in the dev container, and create the `config.yaml` file as outlined above.

-1. Create a service principal
+2. Create the service principal with required AAD permissions:

-    CI deployments require a service principal with access to deploy resources in the subscription.
-One will be required for each subscription into which the environment deploys.
-Create one with:

     ```bash
-    subscription_id=<e.g 00000000-0000-0000-0000-00000000>
-    az ad sp create-for-rbac --name "sp-flowehr-cicd" --role Owner --scopes "/subscriptions/${subscription_id}"
+    make ci-auth
     ```

-    The output will be used in the next step.
+    _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription, and the following permissions within the associated AAD tenancy:
+    - `Application.ReadWrite.All`: Required to query the directory for the MSGraph app, and create applications used to administer the SQL Server.
+    - `AppRoleAssignment.ReadWrite.All`: Required to assign the following permissions to the System Managed Identity for SQL Server.

+    - Copy the block of JSON from the terminal for the next step.

 2. Create and populate a GitHub environment

     Add an environment called `Infra-Test` with the following secrets:

-    - `AZURE_CREDENTIALS`: json containing the credentials of the service principal in the format:
+    - `AZURE_CREDENTIALS`: json containing the credentials of the service principal in the format.
+This should have been output for you in the correct format in the previous step:

         ```json
         {